Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Explicit Models and GSLT Analysis

 The derivatives are $f_Q = -\alpha$ and $f_\mathcal{T} = -2\beta \mathcal{T}$, leading to

-The inclusion of the $\beta$-term introduces an explicit dependence on the matter sector within the entropy rate, thereby modifying the thermodynamic characteristics in contrast to models governed solely by geometric contributions.
+The inclusion of the $\beta$-term adds a direct contribution from the matter sector.
+Because of this, the entropy rate is no longer controlled only by geometry.
+The thermodynamic behavior changes compared to purely geometric models.

+The quadratic trace model shows the effect of nonlinear matter terms.
+The $\mathcal{T}^2$ term makes the entropy evolution depend on the internal properties of the cosmic fluid.
+This leads to extra entropy production.
+Such behavior is similar to dissipative effects like bulk viscosity or particle creation.
+In $f(R,\mathcal{T})$ gravity, trace-dependent terms also change the conservation laws.
+They produce nontrivial thermodynamic features.
+But in $f(R)$ and $f(T)$ gravity, the modification comes only from geometry.
+In contrast, the present model shows that matter nonlinearities alone can play an important role.
+This means that in $f(Q,\mathcal{T})$ gravity, the validity of the generalized second law depends on two factors.
+One is the spacetime geometry.
+The other is the evolution of matter fields.
+Hence, the model extends the scope of earlier studies.